Intermittent fasting schedules for beginners

 What has improved in your life?

-• Are you moving better, your joints feeling less clunky?
+- Are you moving better?
+Do your joints feel less clunky?

 Tap into that vision.
 Add color and clarity to it.
 Write it out, draw a picture, make a collage — do it anyhow you like.